Line lectures: 2022 Lectures

 You can view all Autism 200 Series lectures from the past two years on the Autism 200 Series playlist.

 For additional resources, visit the Autism Center Resources page or The Autism Blog, authored by Seattle Children’s Autism Center.
 The world of autism spectrum disorders is constantly changing and we at Seattle Children’s Autism Center are eager to share with parents and caregivers what we continue to learn.
 The Autism Blog is designed to be a resource on autism as well as to give you an opportunity to comment on our posts and engage with our experts.

-ADDM – The Autism and Developmenal Disabilities Monitoring Network
+ADDM – The Autism and Developmental Disabilities Monitoring Network

 The ADDM Network is the only collaborative network to track the number and characteristics of children with autism spectrum disorder (ASD) in multiple communities in the United States.

-ADDM Autism Report – ADDM Autism Prevalence Report
+ADDM Autism Report – 2021 Community Report on Autism Español (Spanish)

 Article from the Centralia Chronicle 4/10/12: “Coping With Autism”